-- To keep pests out of indoor sensitive areas, such as kitchen sinks, backsplashes and bathrooms, use a product that is labeled for these areas and has a precise-tip applicator enabling application into tight spots, cracks and crevices.
+- To keep pests out of indoor sensitive areas, such as kitchen sinks, backsplashes, and bathrooms, use a product that is labeled for these areas and has a precise-tip applicator enabling application into tight spots, cracks, and crevices.

 - Keep floors swept, counters wiped, and food stored in the refrigerator or insect-resistant packaging.
 This will help reduce rodent and insect attraction and ensure you are not providing easy access to food and water for their survival.

-Step 3: Break Bad Habits that Attract Pests
+Step 3: Break Bad Habits That Attract Pests

 - Do you store firewood next to your house?
 If you do, you are inviting wood-boring pests to invade your home.
-Always store firewood at least three feet away from your house and bring in only the amount that you will burn quickly.
+Always store firewood at least 3 feet away from your house and bring in only the amount that you will burn quickly.
 This will keep pests that do come in on the firewood from crawling off and taking shelter in your home.

 - Are there any recycling bins stored in an attached garage or near your home?
 The remnants of soda and other food products can attract ants.
 While the sight of a few ants might not be alarming, ants will leave a scent trail for other ants to follow.